Photography vs. Videography: How Stills & Video Differ

 Hire A Crew

 Budget plays a major role in what kind of staff photographers can hire.
-There are several expenses they needs to account for, including hourly rate, insurance costs and travel (if it’s applicable).
+There are several expenses they need to account for, including hourly rate, insurance costs, and travel (if applicable).

 Professional photographers often handle smaller corporate photoshoots without hiring a crew or limiting additional staff to a second shooter.